 Divvy’s financial benchmarks are not that challenging to meet:

-- Six months of income, including any additional self-employment income
+- Three months of income, including any additional self-employment income

-Prequalification involves a chat with Divvy about location and home goals and to ensure they’re aware of how the program works.
+Prequalification involves a chat with Divvy about location and home goals and ensuring they’re aware of how the program works.
 It’s a new idea that hasn’t been around that long, so, understandably, people will be skeptical.